What Does the Tire Pressure Light Do and Why Is It On?

 Frequently Asked Questions

-What do I inflate my tire pressures to?
+What should I inflate my tire pressures to?

 - Most vehicles have a sticker when you open the driver’s door on the b pillar (the section of the car next to your shoulder when you’re seated) which tells you what to inflate the tires to.